lmiller1990/python-opencv-lake-recognition/README.md

 1.15.0
 ```

-I got an error regarding numpy.
-The fix was to reinstall numpy using homebrew.
+Prior to the above output, I got an error regarding numpy.
+The fix was to reinstalling numpy using homebrew.

 ## Basic Thresholding using inRange

 The next step is to apply a threshold, and get rid of the data we are not interested in.
-Since we are using Google Maps, lake are always the same shade of blue, which makes things simple.
+Since we are using Google Maps, lakes are always the same shade of blue, which makes things simple.

-Lakes have an RGB color of [170, 218, 255].
+Lakes have an RGB color of `[170, 218, 255]`.
 OpenCV uses a different ordering, BGR.

 !!
 SS color